shakthiprasadronad/sql_data_warehouse_project/README.md

 ## SQL_Data_Warehouse_Project
-**Building a modern data warehouse with SQL server, Including ETL processes, data modeling and analytics**
+**Building a modern data warehouse with MySQL, Including ETL processes, data modeling and analytics**
 >-----

 >Understand what is a Readme.md file first - .md means markdown,